deis/deis/docs/managing_deis/running-deis-without-ceph.rst

 Logger
 ^^^^^^

-The :ref:`logger` component provides a syslog-compatible endpoint to consume application logs, which it writes to a shared Ceph filesystem.
-These logs are read by the :ref:`controller` component.
-The :ref:`logspout` talks to the Docker daemon on each host, listens for log events from running applications, and ships them to the logger.
+The :ref:`logspout` component attaches to Docker containers on each host and listens for log events from platform components and running applications.
+It ships these to the :ref:`logger` component.
+By default, the logger writes the logs to a distributed Ceph filesystem.
+These logs can then be fetched by the :ref:`controller` component via HTTP.

-The Logger component is not necessary in a Ceph-less Deis cluster.
-Instead of using the Logger, we will route all the logs directly to another syslog compatible endpoint.
+In a Ceph-less clutser, the Logger component should be configured, instead, to use in-memory log storage.
+Optionally, a drain may also be configured to forward logs to an external log service (such as Papertrail) for longer-term archival.

 Database
 ^^^^^^^^